Lucas-sfi/Lucas-sfi/README.md

 Hi there 👋
-🌱 I’m currently learning - Java / SQL / Python
+🌱 I’m currently learning - Java / SQL / Python \n
-👯 I’m a begginer so i'm open to suggestions and helpful tips!
+👯 I’m a begginer so i'm open to suggestions and helpful tips! \n

 <!--
 **Lucas-sfi/Lucas-sfi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.